cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 Additionally, any amount of voting power `>1/3` may directly control the block timestamp.
 As a result, it is quite possible that the timestamp is not particularly meaningful.

-These drawbacks present issues in the Tendermint protocol.
+These drawbacks present issues in the CometBFT protocol.
 Timestamps are used by light clients to verify blocks.
 Light clients rely on correspondence between their own currently known Unix time and the block timestamp to verify blocks they see;
 However, their currently known Unix time may be greatly divergent from the block timestamp as a result of the limitations of `BFTTime`.